mdeinum/spring-batch-excel/README.md

 Optionally one can also set the `skippedRowsCallback`, `linesToSkip`, `strict` and `rowSetFactory` properties.

 ##### skippedRowsCallback
-When rows are skipped an optional `org.springframework.batch.item.excel.RowCallbackHandler` is called with the skipped row.
+When rows are skipped an optional `RowCallbackHandler` is called with the skipped row.
 This comes in handy when one needs to write the skipped rows to another file or create some logging.

 ##### linesToSkip
 The number of lines to skip, this applies to each sheet in the Excel file, can be useful if the first couple of lines provide header information.